bitfauna/StringLonginator/README.md

-# StringLonginator
+# StringLoginator
-Sample code illustrating a bug in the Coldfusion/.NET integrations
+Test code illustrating a bug in the Coldfusion/.NET integrations